ucsc/site-giving/source/_posts/2019-12-11-typography-post.md

   title: This is an aswesome <span>title</span>
   vertical: top #options: top, bottom
   horizontal: left #options: left, right
+# Is this a featured post?
+Applies to first two columns on Post Archive Page.
+# If true, use: true; if false, use: false and order does not matter.
+featured_post:
+  use: false
+  order: 1 # Options: 1 or 2
 thumbnail_image: hero.jpg
 thumbnail_alt_text: Featured Image Alt Text
 categories: jekyll update
+tags:
 ---
-This is the typography post for sizing. <!--more-->
+This is the typography post for sizing.

 # Heading One